 Cohan wrote more than 500 songs.

 Source: Ronald Byrnside’s and Andrew Lamb’s article in The New Grove Dictionary of Music and Musicians

 You're A Grand Old Rag - Music Of Cohan

 (George M. Cohan)

 Marilyn Horne: Complete Decca Record

-(George M. Cohan, Aaron Copland, Stephen Foster and Traditional)
+(George M. Cohan, Aaron Copland and Stephen Foster)